Location: Denver, Colorado

 The committee seeks broad input and support from the U.S. and international communities to consider the scientific plan and future platform needs.
 Similar efforts are being undertaken by other IODP members and consortia.
 In September 2019, during the IODP Forum Meeting in Japan, the international community will begin formulating strategies for a new or updated science plan and to articulate overall platform needs.

-The goals of this workshop are to: (1) update existing scientific challenges and identify new challenges to be included in a post-2023 science plan; and (2) identify and prioritize the required technologies and platform needs to enable the scientific ocean drilling research community to address those challenges in a new ocean drilling program.
+The goals of this workshop were to: (1) update existing scientific challenges and identify new challenges to be included in a post-2023 science plan; and (2) identify and prioritize the required technologies and platform needs to enable the scientific ocean drilling research community to address those challenges in a new ocean drilling program.
 The end product will be a document that will be shared with our international partners and the National Science Foundation.
 This workshop report will also serve to inform other stakeholders such as the deans or directors of our research institutions and our elected representatives in the U.S. Congress.